Disneyland announces opening date for new Pixar-themed hotel

 Sketch Pad Café, a new grab-and-go coffee shop, and Small Bytes, a new rooftop pool bar, will also open in the following weeks, Disneyland officials announced.

-The hotel has remained open during the transformation and guests can use some of the new Pixar-themed amenities that have been installed.
+The hotel has still been open during the transformation and guests can use some of the new Pixar-themed amenities that have been installed.

 New additions such as the “Finding Nemo”-inspired water play area, family play court, new and expanded fitness center and the new gift shop location in the lobby are open for guests.

-More details about the hotel’s opening and the amenities offered will be shared at a later date, Disneyland officials said.
+More details about when the hotel will open and the amenities offered will be shared at a later date, Disneyland officials said.